xXdatelXx/MedCardsBot/README.md

 # MedCardsBot
 A Telegram bot for managing medical cards

-`Dont look to the code-quality, writed by GPT 🤡`
+`Dont look to the code-quality, written by GPT 🤡`

 # Functional:
 ```